 '''

 def execute(hdf, txt, env):

-return env.get_config('trac', 'repository_dir')
+return env.config.get('trac', 'repository_dir')

 '''

 Note that since version 0.9, wiki macros can also be written as TracPlugins.
-This gives them some capabilities than ?classic? macros do not have, such as directly access the HTTP request.
+This gives them some capabilities that ?classic? macros do not have, such as being able to directly access the HTTP request.